-When selected, the front and rear turn signals will flash when the doors are locked with the RKE Key Fob.
-To make your selection, push and release the RIGHT arrow button until a check-mark appears next to the feature showing the system has been activated or the check-mark is removed showing the system has been deactivated.
+When selected, the front and rear turn signals will flash when the doors are locked with the key fob.
+To make your selection, push and release the right arrow button until a check-mark appears next to the feature showing the system has been activated or the check-mark is removed showing the system has been deactivated.